 “When an individual recovers from a flu infection or gets vaccinated, the body develops an immunological memory of that particular strain.
 This provides protection against future outbreaks of that strain.
 However, flu is always changing, so if you miss infections for several years you might become susceptible again because the protective effect diminishes.
 Getting sick with a mild strain may not necessarily be a bad thing even though we don’t like it.”

-Coburn continues to work with Professor Blower on modeling infectious diseases to develop epidemic control strategies.
-They have several ongoing projects, mainly focused on HIV epidemics in Africa, in which they use mathematical modeling to try to provide a different perspective.
+Coburn continues to work with Professor Blower on modelling infectious diseases to develop epidemic control strategies.
+They have several ongoing projects, mainly focused on HIV epidemics in Africa, in which they use mathematical modelling to try to provide a different perspective.
 The two are collaborating with medical doctors and public health officials that work in the field.

 “At some level there is intervention against contagious diseases, but the truth is people travel a lot more now.
 I don’t think you could stop that if you wanted to.
 There are consequences of all this increased travel that we need to be aware of.
 What we can do is build a model using the theory of intervention and hopefully it will capture what we’re trying to do.
 It’s a powerful tool if it’s done right.
 If you can test things in a very cost-effective way, you can use fundamental principles to create a model and use that.”